Godwin Mensha: Esteghlal

 In January 2019, Mensha and Persepolis came to a mutual agreement to terminate his contract with the club.
 He was then signed by cross-town rivals Esteghlal on an 18-month-long on 5 February 2019, making him the twentieth player to play for both clubs.
 After signing with the club, Mensha said: "I want to prove that I'm not wrong about joining Esteghlal."
 He was given the number 90 shirt, just as he was at Persepolis.

 Mensha made his debut for the club on 7 February, in a 4–0 win against Paykan, as a 72nd-minute substitute for Dariush Shojaeian, assisting the third goal by Esmaël Gonçalves.
 On 28 February, in an away match against Foolad, he attacked an opponent fan after the fan pulled his hair while he was entering the stadium.
 During the match, he scored his first goal for his new club as well as providing an assist for the winner in the 3–1 away victory against Foolad.
 His goal came from Farshid Bagheri's pass from behind the halfway line, which he volleyed the ball past the keeper.
 Two days later, he was banned from all domestic football activities until further notice, due to the incident he had before the match.
 However, the ban was lifted a few days later after clarifying the incident for the FFIRI.
 On 5 May, with the arrival of new coach Farhad Majidi, he was excluded from training with the first-team due to his bad behaviour after he realised he is not a starter in the previous game against Padideh.

 Ajman

 On 11 July 2019, Mensha signed with UAE team Ajman on a two-year contract.

 Gol Gohar

 On 29 January 2020, Mensha returned to Iran signing with Gol Gohar Sirjan.
 He made his debut for the club on 1 February, coming on as a substitute for Mehrdad Bayrami in the 58th minute of a 1–1 draw against Pars Jonoubi Jam.
 Six days later he scored his first goal for the club in the 1–1 draw against Tractor.

-Career statistics

-1 Includes AFC Champions League matches.